What to Do After an Auto Accident

 No matter the amount of damage done to you, your vehicle, or the other driver and their vehicle, you should always call the police.
 In fact, you should always call 911—not the non-emergency phone number.
 If your auto accident is severe, involving highly damaged vehicles or serious injuries, the police will be at the scene as soon as possible, along with an ambulance and maybe even a fire engine.

-If your auto accident is not so serious, it will be treated as such.
+If your Colorado car accident is not so serious, it will be treated as such.
 You may end up waiting up to an hour for the police to show up, or they might just ask you a few questions over the phone.
 Don’t be discouraged by this—it’s worth waiting for the police to show up so that you can file a police report and cover all of your bases.
 You’ll thank yourself if you decide to file an insurance claim or even take legal action against the driver.

 How to Communicate with the Other Driver